google/compare_gan/compare_gan/src/multi_gan/README.md

 ## Datasets

 The following provides an overview of the datasets that were used.
+Corresponding .tfrecords files are available [here](todo).

 ### Multi-MNIST